Cruising along the silty Cariboo River on the Bowron Lakes Canoe circuit, we watched as a beaver swam to the shore

 Cost and reservations

 The full Bowron Lakes Canoe Circuit costs $60 per person at time of writing (June 2020).
 There is a $30 fee per person for West Side visitors.

-The Bowron Lakes Canoe Circuit has become so popular that reservations for the next summer season are now (as of 2016) available the preceding fall – reservations for summer 2020 opened October 2019.
+The Bowron Lakes Canoe Circuit has become so popular that reservations for the next summer season usually open the preceding fall.
+For the 2021 season, however, reservations will open in January 2021.

 Reservations can only be made through BC Park’s Discover Camping system.

 Paddlers on the Bowron Lakes Canoe Circuit must use designated campsites.
 There are 54 designated camp areas around the circuit, with 10 of these being for reserved for large groups.

 Each camping area has 1-13 tent pads.
 All have bear caches, an outhouse and are generally pretty clean.
 Some camping areas have cooking shelters or cabins.